-Participants of this lab will gain experience and knowledge in network administration, ports, protocols, IP addresses, port scanning and firewalling.
-Participants should pair up with someone where one of you will play the "Black-Hat" attacker who will scan and attack an old, vulnerable (unpatched) Windows system for open ports and vulnerabilities, and the "White-Hat" defender will attempt to block and defend against these scans using the target system's host based or personal (software) firewall built into the OS.
+During this lab, students will gain experience and knowledge in network administration, ports, protocols, IP addresses, port scanning and firewalling.
+Students should pair up with another student where one student will play the "Black-Hat" attacker and attack an old, vulnerable (unpatched) Windows system for open ports and vulnerabilities, and the other student will play the "White-Hat" defender attempt to block and defend against these scans using the target system's host based or personal (software) firewall built into the OS.

 Lab Theory: Network port scanners are used by good guys and bad guys to identify and evaluate the status of ports and services running on a host or IP address, and firewalls are used to block unwanted access (or scans).
-If you imagine that a host or IP address is like a house in a "network neighborhood," and port numbers are like doors and windows on said "house," then ports represent the various ways of getting into a system via service protocols over the network.
+If you imagine that a host or IP address is like a house in a "network neighborhood," and port numbers are like doors and windows on said "house,"

+then ports represent the various ways of getting into a system via service protocols over the network.

 Predefined and "well-known" ports are associated with the services (or protocols) that run on that port.
-For example, all unencrypted HTTP or web traffic being served from an Internet server is typically served over port 80, or port 80 is the pre-defined web traffic "window" into a web server.
+For example, all unencrypted HTTP or web traffic being served from an Internet server is typically served over port 80, or port 80 is the predefined web traffic "window" into a web server.